emvolz-phylodynamics/sarscov2Rutils/README.md

-# sarscov2
+# sarscov2Rutils
-Scripts to support preparation and analysis of SARS CoV 2 phylogenetic analyses
+Scripts to support preparation and analysis of SARS CoV 2 phylogenetic analyses.

+*Archived version of sarscov2Rutils package as used for the production of skyline plots and importation dates for the paper 'Saudi Arabian SARS-CoV-2 genomes implicate a mutant Nucleoplasmid protein in modulating host interactions and increased viral load in COVID-19 patients'*

 [![DOI](https://zenodo.org/badge/335401763.svg)](https://zenodo.org/badge/latestdoi/335401763)